process-project/datanet/web/src/main/webapp/manual/manual_en.md

 ### Introduction

 DataNet is a platform for managing metadata and data models and deploying corresponding data repositories for collecting and sharing the data.
 The following sections describe the process presenting corresponding screenshots of the available user interface.
+If you wish to learn to use the platform by following a step-by-step tutorial please go to the [tutorial section](../tutorial/).

 The interface becomes available after a successful login procedure by providing valid PLGrid credentials in the login screen presented below.